sketchplugins/plugin-directory/README.md

 - [SVG to React Component](https://github.com/reeli/sketch-svg-to-react-component), by reeli: Sketch plugin to compress SVG and transform it to React (include React Native) components.
 By copy React component directly to you clipboard or export as files.
 - [SVG Bem](https://github.com/mLihs/svg-bem), by mLihs: A Plugin for SVG export to convert IDs to Classes, create BEM Styled Naming Based on Layers.
 Uses SVGO to compresse and Clean up SVGs, right when you export them.
 Based on the SVGO Compressor Plugin
 - [SVGO Compressor](https://sketch.com/extensions/plugins/svgo-compressor/), by Sketch BV: A Plugin that compresses SVG assets using SVGO, right when you export them.
 This Plugin requires Sketch 3.8.
+- [svgToKeyshape](https://github.com/CyrilSiman/svgToKeyshape), by Cyril Siman: Plugin used to convert SVG filter into CSS
 - [Swap Color Libraries](https://github.com/KevinGutowski/Swap-Color-Libraries), by Kevin Gutowski: Change all your colors in a document to point to a different library using the same color variable names.
 - [Swap It](https://github.com/shantsis/swap-it-sketch), by Shaina Hantsis: A sketch plugin to replace symbols across multiple artboards easily from libraries or a local document.
 - [Swap Width Height](https://github.com/dannymcclain/swap-width-height), by dannymcclain: Swap a layer's width and height.